Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Concept Categories List and Further Semantic Subspace Analysis

 The keywords used for each concept group for the semantic subspace experiments are given in Table \ref{tab:concept_keywords}.
-We generate these keywords using GPT-4 \cite{bubeck2023sparksartificialgeneralintelligence} using the prompt "give a list of N single token keywords as a python list that are related to the concept of C", such that N is a number (we use N=50 or 100) and C is a concept like Emotions.
+We generate keywords using GPT-4 \citep{bubeck2023sparksartificialgeneralintelligence} using the prompt "give a list of N single token keywords as a python list that are related to the concept of C", such that N is a number (we use N = 50 or 100) and C is a concept like Emotions.
 We then manually filter these lists to avoid using keywords which have meanings outside of the concept group (eg. "even" does not largely mean "divisible by two" because it is often used to mean "even if...").
-We also aim to select keywords which are single-tokens with no spaces, and are case-insensitive. \footnote{However, not all the tokens in the Table \ref{tab:concept_keywords} are single token.}
+We also aim to select case-insensitive keywords which are single-tokens with no spaces. \footnote{However, not all the tokens in the Table \ref{tab:concept_keywords} are single token.}

 When searching for keyword matches from each feature's list of top 5 highest activating tokens, we use keyword matches that avoid features with dataset samples which use the keywords in compound words.
-For instance, when searching for features that activate on the token "king" from the People/Roles concept, we avoid using features that activate on "king" when "king" is a part of the word "seeking", as that is not related to the People/Roles concept.
+For instance, when searching for features that activate on the token "king" from the People/Roles concept, we avoid using features that activate on "king" when "king" is a part of the word "seeking", because "seeking" is unrelated to People/Roles.

-We perform interpretability experiments to check which keywords of the features kept are activated on.
-We find that for many feature pairs, they activate on the same keyword and are monosemantic.
+We perform interpretability experiments to check, of the features kept, which keywords are activated on.
+We find that many feature pairs activate on the same keyword and are monosemantic.
 Most keywords in each concept group are not kept.
 Additionally, for the layer pairs we checked on, after filtering there were only a few keywords that multiplied features fired on.
 This shows that the high similarity is not because the same keyword is over-represented in a space.